lkodinsson/MARS/Basic/Maneuvers.md

 Make a charisma check against a target within 20m.
 If successful, the target must look at you, opening themself up to a sneak attack for the duration (the first attack made against that target by an ally is always considered a sneak attack).
 Additionally, they must target you with at least one action (if possible) on their next turn.

+## Quick Reload

+**Type:** Tactical
+**Specializations:** Ranged

+**Stamina Cost:** 1
+**Action Speed:** Free

+The next time you take the reload action this turn, it is one action speed faster.
+If reloading is an extended action, it takes half the amount of time instead.
+If reducing an extended action by half would make it shorter than or equal to six seconds, it becomes a full-round action instead.

 ## Shield Crush

 **Type:** Offensive